newrelic/developer-website/README.md

 Please review and agree to our [Code of Conduct](CODE_OF_CONDUCT.md) prior to submitting any code.

-## 🐛 Issues / enhancement requests
+## 🐛 Issues / Enhancement Requests

 Please submit any issues or enhancement requests using one of our [Issue Templates](https://github.com/newrelic/developer-website/issues/new/choose).